-"On 18 February 2025 the Board of Direc from the retained earnings as at 31 December 2024.
-At the time of printing this report, the Board of Directors proposed a dividend payment of Baht 1.40 per share but it is subject to the approval of the Annual General Meeting."
+On 18 February 2025 the Board of Directors passed the resolution to propose to the Annual General Meeting for approval of dividend payment from the retained earnings as at 31 December 2024.
+At the time of printing this report, the Board of Directors proposed a dividend payment of Baht 1.40 per share but it is subject to the approval of the Annual General Meeting.